Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/v1.0/api/user_checkmembergroups.md

-# user: checkMemberGroups
+# checkMemberGroups
 Call the checkMemberGroups function to check for membership in a list of groups.
 The check is transitive.

 ### Prerequisites
 One of the following **scopes** is required to execute this API:
-User.Read.All; User.ReadWrite.All; Directory.Read.All; Directory.ReadWrite.All; Directory.AccessAsUser.All
+*User.Read.All; User.ReadWrite.All; Directory.Read.All; Directory.ReadWrite.All; Directory.AccessAsUser.All*
 ### HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http
 POST /users/<objectId>/checkMemberGroups
 ```
 ### Request headers
 | Header       | Value |